-Creating a staging site is a bit different with Flywheel.
-To create a staging site, you’ll want to first locate the site you wish to work in by searching your sites, if you have more than one.
-Use the search area at the top of your Flywheel dashboard to locate the site you wish to create a staging environment for.
+Creating a staging site is a bit different from Flywheel.
+To create a staging site, you’ll want to first locate the site you wish to work in by searching your sites if you have more than one.
+Use the search area at the top of your Flywheel dashboard to locate the site for which you want to create a staging environment.

 From there, click on the Advanced tab, then scroll down and locate Site Options.
 Toggle Staging to On.

 Once you switch your staging on, you’ll be prompted to click the “Yes, turn on a staging site” radio button, and enter your Flywheel password.
 Finally, click the ENABLE STAGING button.